 “It’s OK,” Benischeck replies.
 “We’re just making sure you’re safe.”

 The intoxicated student has been triaged at Barnabas and is waiting to be moved to a bed.
 He is not vomiting, but he is clearly disoriented.
 His friend, clutching a trendy bag, stands nervously by the stretcher.

 A young woman is lying on a stretcher next to the Fordham student, coming in and out of what appears to be a painful sleep.
 She has been taken in by Barnabas EMS and is seriously intoxicated.

-She wears heels, jeans and a stylish shirt.
-Her bright red lipstick is fading fast as a creamy-white liquid slowly falls out of her open mouth.
-Her eyes are closed and her body is still, but her silver jewelry glistens in the fluorescent lights of the emergency room.
+She is wearing heels, jeans and a stylish shirt.
+Her bright red lipstick is fading fast as a creamy-white substance slowly falls out of her open mouth.
+Her eyes are closed and her body is still, but her jewelry glistens in the fluorescent lights of the ER.